The flag-2 locus is widespread among the Enterobacterales

 Analysis of the flag-1 protein complement of forty-one motile species across eleven bacterial phyla showed extensive sequence similarity between the twenty-four core proteins conserved among all taxa .
 It has thus been postulated that a few genes, or even a single precursor, may have given rise to the full complement of genes required for the synthesis of the primary flagellar system through gene duplications, gene fusions and the recruitment of novel genes [29,30].
 It is plausible that similar evolutionary processes may have given rise to the extant flag-2 loci, which may explain the complex evolutionary histories of these loci among the Enterobacterales.

-The flag-2 flagellar system may represent a multi-functional organ among the Enterobacterales.
+The flag-2 flagellar system may represent a multi-functional machine among the Enterobacterales.